d-morrison/IntroStatActivities/_book/13-L10-1ofeach-wrapup.md

 \vspace{0.8in}

-**15. Would theory-based methods result in a similar p-value and confidence interval?
-Explain your reasoning.**

-\vspace{0.8in}

-16. What type of error may be possible?
+15. What type of error may be possible?
 \vspace{0.2in}

-17. Write a paragraph summarizing the results of the study as if you are reporting the results to your supervisor.  **Upload a copy of your paragraph to Gradescope for your group.**  Be sure to describe:
+16. Write a paragraph summarizing the results of the study as if you are reporting the results to your supervisor.  **Upload a copy of your paragraph to Gradescope for your group.**  Be sure to describe:

 * Summary statistic